Zenika/feedzback/docs-source/docs/business-cases/request-feedback.md

 const feedbackRequest: FeedbackRequest = {
   giverEmail: 'gimini@zenika.com',
   receiverEmail: 'pinocchio@zenika.com',
-  message: 'Hi Gimini, give me some feedback please.', // In reality, the message is encrypted.
+  message: 'Hi Gimini, give me some feedback please.', // In reality, the content is encrypted.
   shared: true,
   requested: true, // Indicates that the feedback was initiated by a request.
   status: 'pending',